Skip to main content

 6. Complete the clearance checklist

-Annabel Lombard from (, external,TTS-only, the PeopleOps team) will set time with you to complete the GSA Pre-exit Clearance Checklist, which links to an optional , external,GSA Exit Survey.
+Annabel Lombard from (, external,TTS-only, the PeopleOps team) will set time with you to complete the GSA Pre-Exit Clearance Checklist, which links to an optional , external,GSA Exit Survey.

 7. Return your equipment